Who we are

 How you can help

-The cost of the project will exceed £1million.
+This part of the development is in the order of £2.5M.
 It will be a high quality venue that makes the most of a hidden treasure in the heart of Peel - contributing to its regeneration.

 We aim to work in partnership with public and private sponsors to fund the project.
 Once developed, the project will be self-sustaining, with the trading profits paying for the maintenance.
 This can only be achieved with everyone capturing the vision and offering help.
 This may be practical by means of a fundraising event or a donation via our secure ‘Donate’ button above.